-Dr. Jonathan Chen, Director of Pediatric Cardiovascular Services, leads a team of doctors, nurses and perfusionists on annual trips throughout the world to perform heart surgery on children with congenital heart disease.
-Most members of Dr. Chen's team are from NewYork-Presbyterian Hospital.
+NewYork-Presbyterian Hospital's doctors, nurses and perfusionists partcipate on annual trips throughout the world to perform heart surgery on children with congenital heart disease.
+Learn more about NYP's trips below.

-In February 2005, Dr. Chen led a group of nine cardiovascular specialists to the Phnom Penh Heart Center where they helped doctors there diagnose, catheterize and operate on children with congenital heart defects.
+In February 2005, nine cardiovascular specialists traveled to the Phnom Penh Heart Center where they helped doctors there diagnose, catheterize and operate on children with congenital heart defects.
 Estimates suggest that 100,000 children in Cambodia suffer from heart disease, and probably one-tenth of those are in need of critical cardiac surgery.
 Read more about the 2005 trip at the Komansky Center's Global Health page